 - 1. A conference involving the building administrator, the student, and the parent/guardian may be required. - 2.
-The building administrator may suspend the student's bus-riding privileges.
+The building administrator may suspend the student's bus-riding privileges for students in grades 3-12.
 If such a suspension occurs, the parent/guardian will be notified prior to the time the suspension takes effect. - 3.
-In the case of serious misconduct that endangers the safety of other passengers or the driver, the driver shall have the authority to call for law enforcement assistance.
-The building administrator and parent/guardian shall be notified of the situation as soon as possible.
+In the case of serious misconduct that endangers the safety of other passengers or the driver, the driver shall have the authority to call law enforcement assistance.
+The building administrator and parents/guardians shall be notified of the situation as soon as possible.
 The student shall not be provided bus service again until a conference involving all persons listed above has been held.